Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Browse OGC API feature service/README.md

 ## How it works

 1. Create an `OGCFeatureService` object with a URL to an OGC API feature service.
-2. Obtain the `OGCFeatureServiceInfo` from `OGCFeatureService.ServiceInfo`.
+2. Obtain the `OGCFeatureServiceInfo` from `OGCFeatureService.serviceInfo`.
-3. Create a list of feature collections from the `OGCFeatureServiceInfo.FeatureCollectionInfos`
+3. Create a list of feature collections from the `OGCFeatureServiceInfo.featureCollectionInfos`
 4. When a feature collection is selected, create an `OGCFeatureCollectionTable` from the `OGCFeatureCollectionInfo`.
 5. Populate the `OGCFeatureCollectionTable` using `PopulateFromService` with `QueryParameters` that contain a `MaxFeatures` property.
 6. Create a feature layer from the feature table.